15 Best Nikon lens for astrophotography: (2023 Guide & Reviews)

 High performance:

-It is a high-performance standard lens with a fixed focal length of 35mm and a fast f/1.8 maximum aperture, ideal for shooting everything from sweeping landscapes to portraits and close-ups (when used DX-format D-SLRs).
+It is a high-performance standard lens with a fixed focal length of 35mm and a fast f/1.8 maximum aperture.

 Lower light situations:

-The maximum aperture of f/1.8 allows you to shoot in lower light situations without using flash or increasing ISO speeds, reducing image quality and introducing noise.
+The maximum aperture of f/1.8 allows you to shoot in low-light situations without using flash or increasing ISO speeds, which reduces image quality and introduces noise.

 Conclusion: